jennasaikaly/tech-blog/README.md

   ## Installation

-  The user just needs to create an account and once logged in, they can start making posts and commenting on other posts, if they exist.
+  Mo installation is needed.

   ## Usage

-  My project is used by techies to create blog posts that others can interact with.
+  The user just needs to create an account and once logged in, they can start making posts and commenting on other posts, if they exist.

   ## Link